Coronavirus: Effects on examinations

+Coronavirus: Effects on examinations

 until the end of summer semester 2021

-Study deadlines, i.e. deadlines for completing the GOP or Bachelor’s/Master’s degree programmes, will not be checked before the end of winter semester 2020/2021, meaning that there will be no consequences for exceeding the originally stipulated deadlines, no matter how many semesters have already been studied in the subject.
-There is no need to file a specific request.
+Study deadlines, i.e. deadlines for completing the GOP or Bachelor’s/Master’s degree programmes, will not be checked before the end of summer semester 2021, meaning that there will be no consequences for exceeding the originally stipulated deadlines, no matter how many semesters have already been studied in the subject.
+There is no need to file a specific request for an extension.
 Please note that other rules may apply to State Examination degree programmes!

-The Examinations Office will check study deadlines again from summer semester 2021.
+The Examinations Office will check study deadlines again from winter semester 2021/2022.
 For these purposes, summer semester 2020 and winter semester 2020/2021 will not count as a study semester (Fachsemester) in accordance with the amendment to the Bavarian Higher Education Act (BayHSchG).
-The deadlines by which the GOP or the Bachelor’s or Master’s degree programme must finally be completed are therefore extended by one semester for all students who are enrolled in summer semester 2020 and/or winter semester 2020/2021.
+The deadlines by which the GOP or the Bachelor’s or Master’s degree programme must finally be completed are therefore extended by one or two semesters for all students who are enrolled in summer semester 2020 and/or winter semester 2020/2021.

 - In summer semester 2020, student X is in the 4th study semester of a Master’s degree programme lasting four semesters.
 The applicable examination regulations state that this deadline can be exceeded by one semester without having to state reasons.
 At the same time, summer semester 2020 and winter semester 2020/2021 does not count when calculating the expiry date of the deadline.